Silencing guns to focus on development

 UNDP Photo

 Misuse of firearms impacts millions globally.
 Conflicts escalate, driving up death tolls.
 Mass shootings shatter communities.
 Domestic violence is growing more lethal.
 Small arms may be small in size, but the destruction they cause is immense.
-They account for 45% of all violent deaths, according to the statistics published by the UN Office for Disarmament Affairs.
+They account for 45% of all violent deaths, according to the statistics published by the UN Office for Disarmament Affairs(link is external).

 Crisis and (post-)conflict settings are especially prone to the illicit proliferation of small arms and light weapons (SALW).
 UNDP works with governments, civil society and communities to encourage disarmament and SALW control.
 Development is only possible when there is peace, security and social cohesion.

-According to the Roadmap statistics, in the last five years, the authorities in the region seized or destroyed tens of thousands firearms and millions of rounds of ammunition.
+According to the Roadmap statistics(link is external), in the last five years, the authorities in the region seized or destroyed tens of thousands firearms and millions of rounds of ammunition.
 Over 260,000 firearms and over four million pieces of ammunition were voluntarily surrendered.

 In the Caribbean, through CariSECURE 2.0, UNDP works with national partners to improve citizen security.
 Digital innovations and training enable better data collection and analysis to fight crime and reduce armed violence.